Willi Kauhsen: Driving career

-Willi Kauhsen was a freight forwarder who went into racing in the 1960s.
+Kauhsen was a freight forwarder who went into racing in the 1960s.
 He regularly participated in touring and sports car races in the period 1963-1974.
 He became a European Touring Car Championship winner driving an Abarth 1000TC in 1967.
 He became a Porsche factory driver and won the 84-hour-long Marathon de la Route in 1968 on a 170 hp Porsche 911S shared with Herbert Linge and Dieter Glemser.
 He also won Spa-Francorchamps 24 Hours in the same year, with Erwin Kremer and Helmut Kelleners.
 In the late 1960s, he was a regular in long distance races.